arshandalili/semantic-plausibility/README.md

 ![Screenshot 2024-07-05 at 2 17 15 PM](https://github.com/arshandalili/semantic-plausibility/assets/57400500/d6ea68a7-9518-4037-82ce-f3260a392495)

 Then, you can run the `SentenceBERT.ipynb` notebook to see the results of the model.
+Make sure to run all the cells in the notebook in order to see the results.

 ### UniEval